ctrlaltwill/Ankipedia/README.md

 - Two word phrases (bigrams)
 - Three word phrases (trigrams)

-The addon intelligently filters out common words and only queries Wikipedia for likely medical terms.
+The addon filters out common words using your blocked words list to ensure you get focused and relevant tooltips.

 ## Configuration